kspeer825/portfolio/README.md

 # My Portfolio
 A portfolio of personal projects.
-Everything is expressed in code where possible.

 # Projects